Skip to content

 • Pattern identification — What recurs across episodes?

-• Concept creation — New generalized concepts with confidence scores
+• Concept creation — New generalized concepts with confidence scores, inheriting the topic from their source episodes

 • Concept update — Existing concepts are strengthened, refined, or given exceptions

-• Relation establishment — Typed edges between concepts (implies, contradicts, specializes, etc.)
+• Relation establishment — Typed edges between concepts (implies, contradicts, specializes, supersedes, etc.)

 • Contradiction detection — Flagging when new episodes conflict with existing knowledge